 Synovectomy knee is a surgery where synovium of the knee joint is removed surgically.
-Synovectomy knee, classically was done with open incision but with increasing success of arthroscopic synovectomy, arthroscopic synovecomy of knee offers an option where there is minimal soft tissue trauma.
-[1,2] The goal in synovectomy is total synovectomy which means complete removal of synovium but for all practical purposes, most of the synovectomies are subtotal.
+Synovectomy of knee classically was done with open incision but with increasing success of arthroscopic synovectomy, arthroscopic synovectomy of knee offers an option where there is minimal soft tissue trauma.
+The goal in synovectomy is total synovectomy which means complete removal of synovium but for all practical purposes, most of the synovectomies are subtotal.

 Indications for Synovectomy of Knee